Table of Contents

 • Can get started on new projects quicker

-With global-level insurance requirements subs can get approved faster, get to work faster, and get paid faster.
+With blanket insurance requirements subs can get approved faster, get to work faster, and get paid faster.
 Risk managers we’ve spoken to mentioned that their subs are “eager to get set up as global subcontractors” once they’re told about the benefits of the arrangement.

 However, there are certain cases in which implementing project specific requirements is still the right approach to mitigating insurance risk.
-Let’s dive into how we’ve seen GCs decide when to use and when not to use global-level insurance requirements.
+Let’s dive into how we’ve seen GCs decide when to use and when not to use blanket insurance requirements.

-Choosing When to Use Global-Level Insurance Requirements
+Choosing When to Use Blanket Insurance Requirements

 • Relatively standard project to project requirements that don’t include high-risk exceptions or exclusions